pecu/FinancialVision/Financial Vision Based Differential Privacy Applications/README.md

 python DPSGD_final.py

 ## Attack DP-SGD models
-We use the [ml\_privacy\_meter](https://github.com/privacytrustlab/ml_privacy_meter) package to attack the baseline and the DP-SGD models to understand how much data privacy these models can provide.
+We use the [ml\_privacy\_meter](https://github.com/privacytrustlab/ml_privacy_meter) package to attack the baseline model and the DP-SGD models to understand how much data privacy these models can provide.
 A tutorial can be found [Here](https://github.com/privacytrustlab/ml_privacy_meter/tree/master/archive).
-The sample plot will in the logs/plots folder.
+The below sample plot will in the logs/plots folder.
 The membership probability predictions for training set and population set by the model are also saved as numpy files in the logs folder as member_probs.npy and nonmember_probs.npy.

 ![figure](attack_result.png)